HEX ezCAN Installation Guide

 A resistor plug will be connected to the RDC connector.

-1. Connect the male ezCAN CAN-bus connector to the female BMW RDC connector.
+1. Connect the male HEX ezCAN CAN-bus connector to the female BMW RDC connector.

-2. Connect the BMW resistor plug to the female ezCAN CAN-bus connector.
+2. Connect the BMW resistor plug to the female HEX ezCAN CAN-bus connector.

 If your motorcycle has the BMW RDC system: